totemcc/totemcc.github.com/onward2012/onward.md

 2. How should we program together?
 3. Who should program?

 A traditional, now humorously out-dated view, is that programming is calculating.
 Computer operators feed problems into a (physically huge) computer which spits out an answer.
 Calculation (usually prefaced with "cold") is the antithesis of humane, creative activity.
 We have made inroads towards a new perspective, where programming is seen as a creative, collaborative process between human and machine.
-This is largely due to pioneering work such as Ivan Sutherland's Sketchpad and Douglas Engelbart's NLS.
+This is largely due to pioneering work such as Ivan Sutherland's Sketchpad^[X] and Douglas Engelbart's NLS^[X].
 Yet the traditional view still maintains a hold on the collective (un)consciousness.
 Many people are intimidated by computers, or intimidated by programming.
 They see the computer as *The Other*, a soulless entity with whom they cannot engage.

 The next question concerns how we relate to our human collaborators in programming.
-People have always worked together in teams when appropriate, but the internet and platforms such as Github have made the world of code more like an ecosystem than ever before.
+People have always worked together in teams when appropriate, but the internet and platforms such as Github^[X] have made the world of code more like an ecosystem than ever before.

 The semantics of a language often reflect and reinforce the organizational structures that collaborate using the language.
 Social interactions are subtle--and I want to avoid making sweeping generalizations--but for the purposes of illustration I will provide a stereotyped example: Java's semantics reinforce an insulated hierarchical organization of programmers where one programmer cannot "step on the toes" of another.
 Contrast this with Ruby, whose semantics encourage substantial monkeying with the language internals.
-Ruby's semantics thus require more cross-communicative teams, necessarily smaller, or alternatively the top-down institution of conventions like Rails.
+Ruby's semantics thus require more cross-communicative teams, necessarily smaller, or alternatively the top-down institution of conventions like Rails^[X].

 I am not implying that any one way of collaborating is better or worse, just that there is a relationship between programming interface design and the way we work with each other.
 I see substantial opportunities to research the sociological implications of human collaboration in programming.